 Wipe pan clean and return to medium heat.
 Add 1 Tbsp. olive oil and plantains to hot pan.
 Make sure plantains are flat side down.
 Cook until golden brown, 2-3 minutes per side.

 Remove plantains to towel-lined plate.
 Wipe pan clean and reserve.

 Return pan used to cook plantains to medium-high heat.

-Add black beans and ¼ cup water.
+Add black beans, ¼ cup water, and a pinch of salt.
 Bring to a boil and allow liquid to reduce by half, 2-4 minutes.

 Remove from burner.